CoreStack External APIs

 CoreStack Organization – Tenant Structure

-In an enterprise, there can be multiple departments such as Operation, Finance, R&D and these can be considered as tenants in CoreStack.
-Below diagram shows the sample mapping for a similar setup:
+In an enterprise, some common departments include Operations, Finance, and R&D -- these can also be considered as tenants in CoreStack.

-In an IT organization, there can be multiple teams such as QA, Engineering, DevOps and these can be considered as tenants in CoreStack.
-Below diagram shows the sample mapping for a similar setup:
+In an IT organization, some common teams include QA, Engineering, and DevOps -- these can also be considered as tenants in CoreStack.

 CoreStack API Modules

-1 | Authorization | These APIs provide a secure authorization mechanism to access the CoreStack APIs. |
+1AuthorizationThese APIs provide a secure authorization mechanism to access the CoreStack APIs.

-2 | Identity | These APIs will provide you the ability to manage the CoreStack account-related identity and access information such as tenants, users, roles and permissions, passwords, etc. |
+2IdentityThese APIs will provide you with the ability to manage CoreStack account-related identity and access information such as tenants, users, roles and permissions, passwords, etc.

-3 | Guardrails | These APIs will help you to create, manage, and execute the guardrail policies using CoreStack on your cloud accounts.
-The policies can be used to assess, audit, and evaluate the configurations of your cloud resources, so that those resources stay compliant with your corporate standards and service level agreements. |
+3GuardrailsThese APIs will help you to create, manage, and execute the guardrail policies using CoreStack on your cloud accounts.
+The policies can be used to assess, audit, and evaluate the configurations of your cloud resources so that those resources stay compliant with your corporate standards and service level agreements (SLAs).

-4 | Account Governance | These APIs allow you to manage and set up assessments of your cloud accounts against CoreStack cloud governance pillars. |
+4Account GovernanceThese APIs allow you to manage and set up assessments of your cloud accounts against CoreStack cloud governance pillars.

-5 | Operations | These APIs will provide you the ability to operate and manage your cloud resources efficiently using various features such as automation, monitoring, notifications, activity tracking. |
+5OperationsThese APIs will provide you with the ability to operate and manage your cloud resources efficiently using various features such as automation, monitoring, notifications, and activity tracking.

-6 | Security | These APIs will provide you the ability to manage the security governance of your cloud accounts and identify the security vulnerabilities & threats and resolve them. |
+6SecurityThese APIs will provide you with the ability to manage the security governance of your cloud accounts as well as identify security vulnerabilities and threats, and resolve them.

-7 | Cost | These APIs will provide you the ability to create a customized controlling mechanism that can control your cloud expenses within budget and reduce cloud waste by continually discovering and eliminating inefficient resources. |
+7CostThese APIs will provide you with the ability to create a customized controlling mechanism that can control your cloud expenses within budgets and reduce cloud waste by continually discovering and eliminating inefficient resources.

-8 | Access | These APIs will provide you the ability to configure secure access of resources in your cloud environment and protect the users’ data & assets from unauthorized access. |
+8AccessThese APIs will provide you with the ability to configure secure access of resources in your cloud environment and protect users’ data and assets from unauthorized access.

-9 | Resource | These APIs will provide you the ability to define, enforce, and track the resource naming and tagging standards, sizing, and their usage by regions.
-It also enables you to follow consistent & standard practices pertaining to resource deployment, management, and reporting. |
+9ResourceThese APIs will provide you with the ability to define, enforce, and track the resource naming and tagging standards, sizing, and their usage by regions.
+It also enables you to follow consistent and standard practices pertaining to resource deployment, management, and reporting.

-10 | Compliance | These APIs will provide you the ability to assess your cloud environment for its compliance status against standards and regulations that are relevant to your organization – ISO, NIST, HIPAA, PCI, CIS, FedRAMP, AWS Well-Architected framework, and custom standards. |
+10ComplianceThese APIs will provide you with the ability to assess your cloud environment for its compliance status against standards and regulations that are relevant to your organization – ISO, NIST, HIPAA, PCI, CIS, FedRAMP, AWS Well-Architected framework, and custom standards.

-11 | Self Service | These APIs will provide you the ability to configure a simplified self-service cloud consumption model for end users that are tied to approval workflows.
-It enables you to automate repetitive tasks and focus on key deliverables. |
+11Self ServiceThese APIs will provide you with the ability to configure a simplified self-service cloud consumption model for end users that is tied to approval workflows.
+It enables you to automate repetitive tasks and focus on key deliverables.

-Authentication & Authorization
+Authentication and Authorization

 Introduction

-To access CoreStack API, you will need an auth token and username.
 The auth token is a short-lived token that provides authorization to perform API operations.
-Auth token can be generated using the Authorization API by providing the Access Key and Secret Key.
+An auth token can be generated using the Authorization API by providing the Access Key and Secret Key.

 Authentication Headers

-The following authentication headers must be available as part of all API requests.
+The following authentication headers must be available as part of all API requests:

-X-Auth-User | Username of the tenant |
+X-Auth-UserUsername of the tenant

-X-Auth-Token | Token generated as part of AuthToken API |
+X-Auth-TokenToken generated as part of AuthToken API

 Sample API Request with Authentication Headers